EK76/WeatherStation/README.md

 In order to use this application, you must create following database and tables according to the directive below.

+As mention MySQL have been chosen as database language for this project.

 ```
 create database weatherstation;
 use weatherstation;